UK - CURVE’S SAMSUNG PAY+ TERMS

 When you use your Curve Cash card for a transaction, Curve will convert your Curve Cash Points to e-money (our little gift to you!) to the value of the transaction.
 You will still be charged any fees that may be applicable to a transaction when these Points are used (if applicable as per the Fee Schedule).
 If there are not enough Curve Cash Points on your Curve Cash card, the transaction will be declined.

-Please note that if your Curve Cash card holds Curve Cash Points in addition to other funds (for example, from Curve Rewards or Curve Send) then those other funds will be used first and your Curve Cash Points will only be converted to e-money and used when there are no other or insufficient other funds to complete a transaction.
+Please note that if your Curve Cash card holds Curve Cash Points in addition to other funds (for example, from Curve Rewards) then those other funds will be used first and your Curve Cash Points will only be converted to e-money and used when there are no other or insufficient other funds to complete a transaction.

 Curve Cash Points expire 6 months from the date they are added to your Curve Cash card.
 If your Account is closed either by you or by Curve, you will not be able to redeem the value of your Curve Cash Points.

 Open banking permissions